arizvisa/ida-minsc/_sources/index.rst.txt

          :alt: hamsters for everyone

-A number of capabilities are introduced such as an indexed tagging system, support for multicased functions, and filtering with the intention that most search and annotation tasks can (and should be) performed with just a few lines of Python.
+A number of capabilities are introduced such as an indexed tagging system, support for multi-case functions which utilize pattern matching based on the parameter type, and filtering with the intention that most search and annotation tasks can (and should be) performed with just a few lines of Python.
 This should enable a user to write quick, temporary scripts that can be used to augment their reversing endeavors for exchanging information with other instances of Python be it in a debugger or running standalone.

 This plugin is (of course) dependent upon IDAPython, and supports each of the platforms that IDA supports which includes Windows, Linux, and MacOS.
 This